(Redirected from Lázaro Salazar)

 Like contemporary and fellow Cuban Martin Dihigo, Lázaro Salazar was known for being both a very good hitter and a very good pitcher.
 Not as good a slugger or pitcher as Dihigo, Salazar also lacked his versatility in the field, playing first base and the outfield when not pitching.
 He also had an excellent career as a manager, even though he died in his mid-40s.
 Known as a sharp dresser, he helped bring American players into both the Cuban Winter League and Mexican League.

 Salazar is listed in The Biographical Encyclopedia of the Negro Baseball Leagues as pitching for the 1924 Cuban Stars.
-Though a Lazaro Salazar went 3-8 for this club, I find it unlikely that it is the same player - he would have been 11 years old, leading one to conclude that this was either a desperate team (unlikely), one using a young player as a stunt (in a country away from home all summer?), there is an error in Salazar's age (listed by three sources as 1912, with different dates; his career path otherwise indicates that 1912 seems reasonable) or that it is a different Salazar.
+Though a Lazaro Salazar went 3-8 for this club, it unlikely that it is the same player - he would have been 12 years old, leading one to conclude that this was either a desperate team (unlikely), one using a young player as a stunt (in a country away from home all summer?), there is an error in Salazar's age or that it is a different Salazar.

 Negro Leagues and Cuban Winter League, 1930-1936